vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/tools-optimizations/merkle-tree.md

 ### Proof of Leaf Update

-This type of proof is needed as an input for the ZKP, to prove the transiction from one state `state A` to the next one `state B`.
+This type of proof is needed as an input for the zero-knowledge proof (ZKP) to prove the transiction from one state `state A` to the next one `state B`.

 Structure of the proof from a reference implementation: